-Traditional carillon of 35 bells Pitch of heaviest bell is D in the middle octave Transposition is up 2 semitone(s) Keyboard range: C C / C G There are two missing bass semitones There is a practice console The instrument was enlarged in 2008 with bells made by Taylor Prior history: In 1989, the instrument was begun with 11 bells by Taylor Year of latest technical information source is 2010
+Traditional carillon of 35 bells Pitch of heaviest bell is D in the middle octave Transposition is up 2 semitone(s) Keyboard range: C C / C G There are two missing bass semitones There is a practice console The instrument was enlarged in 2008 with bells made by Taylor Prior history: In 1989, the instrument was begun with 11 bells with bells made by Taylor No auxiliary mechanisms known Tower details not available Year of latest technical information source is 2010

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]